joshuaduke/joshuaduke/README.md

 -->

 ### Hello there,
-I am a Computer programming and Analysis Graduate from Seneca College.
-My most recent experience was at TDSB as a Junior web Developer where I helped audit and fix web accessibility issues on over 500 web pages.
+Hello there, I currently am working as a developer at reSolved business solutions.
+I am also a Computer programming and Analysis Graduate from Seneca College.
+My preferred stack is MERN (mongoDB, Express, React, Node.js).
+I mainly work professionally as a Front End Developer but I like to dabble and do some Back End development work whwen I am working on a personal project.
+I enjoy learning and exploring new technologies.

-I enjoy learning new technologies but my preferred stack is MERN (mongoDB, Express, React, Node.js)

 You can check out my portfolio at: 	[portfolio](https://www.joshuaduke.com/)